scrubbbbs/cbird/doc/cbird-devel.md

 - ~~filter for hard/soft links~~ added in v0.6
 - query, edit negative matches
 - refine video search matches using neighboring hashes
+- reflected needle should be tagged so it can be handled better (template matcher, difference image etc)

 ### GUI
 - barebones index/search gui
 - open zip'd files/dirs directly where supported (dolphin/gwenview/nomacs?)
 - cv min/max filter 8-bit indexed
 - disable/enable relevant actions per selection/other state
-- show results in batches as they are being computed, for slow queries
+- show results in batches as they are being computed, make slow queries less painful
 - toggle histogram view
 - context menu: copy path to clipboard
-- when deleting zip, remove all zip contents from viewer
+- when deleting zip, remove all zip contents from viewer (on other pages)
 - ~~remember past deletions and optionally replay them in the future should they reappear (via traal)~~ added "weeds" feature v0.6
 - detect breaking of symlinks on delete/rename
 - visual indicator of the needle in group view, gets lost when rotating